au-research/FAIR-data-101-training/2-accessible/activities.md

 permalink: /accessible/activities
 ---

-## Connect
+## Overview
-Join the FAIR Data 101 Express Slack workspace (using the link emailed to you) and introduce yourself in the #introductions channel.

 Feel free to choose one or more of the activities below to pursue.

 ## Read
 Time estimate: about 15 minutes

 Follow the links and consider the questions below each reading.
-You may want to share some thoughts on the #general channel in the FAIR data slack workspace.

 Higman, Rosie, Daniel Bangert, and Sarah Jones.
 2019.
 “Three Camps, One Destination: The Intersections of Research Data Management, FAIR and Open”.
 Insights 32 (1): 18.
 DOI: [http://doi.org/10.1629/uksg.468](http://doi.org/10.1629/uksg.468)